 The wastewater system types that are proposed for the subdivision are suitable for the intended use and are widely available.
 Maintenance contracts and other mitigation factors recommended in the report are also widely available and will help to minimise any adverse environmental effect of wastewater discharge to land.
 The details provided on the typical quality of wastewater produced by these systems were also realistic.
-The installation of disk filters to prolong the life of the irrigation lines is also sensible and supported.

 Reserve land application areas are expected to be available under Rules 36.1.13A and 36.1.14A and were discussed in the applicant's report.
 The purpose of the reserve area is two-fold.
 First, to allow for the dripper irrigation lines to be re-laid in uncontaminated soil should the soils in the primary land application area become clogged.
 The main circumstance under which this would happen is the development of anaerobic conditions in the soil, leading to the excessive growth of slimes.
 Industry experience suggests that the occurrence of this is both rare, and usually able to be remedied.
 Clogging, if it occurs, is usually concentrated around the dripper lines themselves; their removal followed by rotary hoeing of the soils leaves the primary land application area ready for the installation of new dripper lines.
 Therefore, following the failure of the wastewater system, it is unlikely that the reserve land application area would need to be used.
-Notwithstanding this, it should be stressed that the reserve area should always be made available and the land should not be used for permanent structures that would prevent its future use, as the possible future need for a reserve can never be ruled out.
+Notwithstanding this, it should be stressed that the reserve area should always be made available and the land should not be used for permanent structures that would prevent its future use, as the possible future need for a reserve can not be ruled out.